Skllit/WebApps/Travel-Blog(Journal)/README.md

- make sure you
+ make sure you---
- npm init
+ (npm init ,
- npm install
+ npm install)----
  in the command prompt or terminal of the code editor(vs studios) after extracting the project folder

 #Steps after downloading the project and opening the the entire project code in vscode